dtjohnso/dtjohnso.github.com/source/projects/index.markdown

 * [Isaiah Visualizations](/Isaiah-Visualizations/).
 I've created a timeline of relevant historical events in the book of Isaiah as well as a map.
 These visualizations were created to supplement course materials for Ex204 Exposition of Isaiah at Foundation Baptist College, Edmonton, AB.
 * [A Timeline of the English Bible](/English-Bible/).
 A timeline summarizing some of the relevant historical details in the history of the English Bible.
+* Adult Bible study group worksheets.
+During my time on staff at [Meadowlands Baptist Church][meadowlands], I was tasked with writing worksheets for use in conjunction with the passages studied during adult Bible study sessions on Sunday mornings.
+I wrote study sheets for the gospel of Mark, 1 and 2 Peter, and Jude.
+These worksheets are available for download in ZIP archives containing versions in Word and PDF format.
+	- [Mark][mark]
+	- [1 and 2 Peter, Jude][1-2-peter-jude]

 ## Past Projects
 ### Library Subject Guides